afunnydev/tinysociety/content/articles/2018-06-25-how-much-money-do-i-really-need-to-get-a-tiny-house.md

 ---
 title: How Much Does a Tiny House Cost?
 description: >-
-  One of the reasons that the Tiny lifestyle is attractive to so many people is that a Tiny House carries a tinier price tag than a conventional house.
+  Onhttps://www.tinysociety.co/admin/#/collections/articlese of the reasons that the Tiny lifestyle is attractive to so many people is that a Tiny House carries a tinier price tag than a conventional house.
 But how tiny is that price tag, really?
 Let’s take a look at the bottom line and options for getting a Tiny House of your own.
 slug: how-much-money-does-a-tiny-house-cost
 author: michelleg
 image: /img/how-much-money-tiny-house-14.jpg